safesploitOrg/monoblockchain/README.md

 </p>

 ## Encoding
-Throughout the project when communicating between the node (server) and client data is passed via JSON.
+Throughout the project, communication between the node (server) and client data is passed via JSON.
 Because of this, data is converted into a String and then encoded.

 ### Public-key